Tnath1/Tnath1/README.md

 ### Hi there,👋

-My name is  Arome Jonathan Ukpju.
+My name is  Arome Jonathan Ukpoju.
 I'm a passionate Software Engineer specializing in building exceptional digital experiences.
 I love turning complex problems into simple, beautiful, and intuitive solutions.

 ---